 Decking and Porticos

 To provide the thermal isolation involves implementing a concrete lip around the outside of the house wall, one foot below where the concrete decking will attach.
-The concrete lip is formed using a box arrangement made from ripped 2x10 lumber.

 It is good to implement the concrete lip all the way round the outside of the building even in areas where a deck or balcony is not required.
 The reason is that it allows a temporary wooden platform to be built so you can stand on it to build the floor above.